-“I also know that your toes are very ticklish, too!”
-Merlin said as he gathered the kid up in one arm.
+“I also know that your toes are very ticklish, too!” the adult said as he gathered the kid up in one arm.
 He flicked off the small sandals in one swift motion.
 He wriggled a finger beneath two of the boy’s toes and the young prince squealed out in laughter.

-Despite the boy’s apparent enjoyment, Merlin realized the concern he had caused in the royal caretakers and stopped his attack.
+Despite the boy’s apparent enjoyment, the lupine captain realized the concern he had caused in the royal caretakers and stopped his attack.
 The child looked up at him and wiped tears from his eyes with a wide smile and a fit of the giggles.

 “Are… are you really me?” he asked at last, in awe.

 The wolf set the boy on the grass beside him and shook his head.
-“No, not really,” he admitted, “but my name is Merlin.
+“No, I was just pretending,” he admitted, “but my name is Merlin.
 I’m a friend of your family.”

 It was probably the thing that happened next that endeared the child to him.
 Young prince Merlin stuck out his tiny hand and said, “Pleased to meetcha, Mister Merlin.”